pinterest/api-quickstart/README.md

 1. Set up the environment with your credentials (app ID and secret).
 This configuration works with the code in all of the language-specific directories.

-   * Get an application ID and secret by hitting the "Connect app" button at [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/).
+   * Get an application ID and secret by hitting the "Connect app" button at the [apps dashboard](https://developers.pinterest.com/apps/).
 You may first need to follow the steps required to [request trial access](https://developers.pinterest.com/docs/getting-started/getting-access/) to the Pinterest API.
 You can also find step-by-step instructions on the [Glitch-based tutorial](https://pinterest-oauth-tutorial.glitch.me/).
-   * Once your app is connected, hit the Manage button for the app on [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/) to see your App id and App secret key.
+   * Once your app is connected, hit the Manage button for the app on the [apps dashboard](https://developers.pinterest.com/apps/) to see your App id and App secret key.
 (Click the Show key button to see the App secret key.)
    * Put your App ID and App secret key in an environment script file.
      ```
      $ cd common/scripts